 are involved Clean Up the World, which was launched in 1993, after gaining the support of the United Nations Environment Programme (UNEP).

-The appeal of Clean Up the World (an estimated 40 million people from 130 countries annually take part) has demonstrated that this simple Australian idea has universal appeal and the health of the environment is of concern to people and communities worldwide.
+The appeal of Clean Up the World has demonstrated that this simple Australian idea has universal appeal and the health of the environment is of concern to people and communities worldwide.

-Clean Up the World demonstrates that people across the planet are willing to do something themselves to help protect and care for their environment.
+Under the banner of Clean Up the World people across the planet are willing to do something themselves to help protect and care for their environment.

 Over the past three decades Clean Up Australia has evolved into an organisation that works with the community, government and business to provide practical solutions to help us all live more sustainably every day of the year.